charlesduan/3dprints/README.md

-# 3dprints
+# 3D Print Designs

-3D print designs
+This is my collection of 3D print designs in OpenSCAD.